danmontesi/tud18-ds4se/README.md

 F-statistic: 1.17e+03 on 3 and 5591 DF,  p-value: <2e-16
 ```

 The adjusted r^2 is poor at 0.386.
+It indicates that used model for independent variables is not supposed to provide accurate prediction on future code defects and in this matter using control variablers model should be better.

 Combining both control and independent variables does not meaningfully improve the adjusted r^2 (0.502).
 The only IV that is significant is minor with a p-value < 0.001.
+We can observe that including both control and independent variables in multilinear regression model increases the value of r^2 compared to the values for these groups of variables alone.
+However, the increase with respect to model including only control viariables is relatively small.
+The difference value is 0.008, which is less than 2% of relative increase.
+We can then conclude that, according to study of Rust project, considering ownership parameters in the process of creating code can lead to decrease in number of defects, but the change is not significant.

 ```
 Coefficients: (1 not defined because of singularities)